cjbarker/cjbarker.com/content/blog/creating-high-entropy-passwords-on-linux.md

 tr -dc 'A-Za-z0-9!"#$%&'\''()*+,-./:;<=>?@[\]^_`{|}~'
 ```

 **Cmd 1) [tr](https://linux.die.net/man/1/tr)** is a utility command that translates characters.
-In other words it copies the standard input to standard output with substition of strings if applicable.
-In this case we're deleting every character that comes in as input except for those provided, which is essentially our alaphanumeric and special characters.
+In other words it copies the standard input to standard output with y substation of strings if applicable.
+In this case we're deleting every character that comes in as input except for those provided, which is essentially our alphanumeric and special characters.

 ```
 /udev/urandom